Daniel15/AjaXplorer-Azure/README.md

 AjaXplorer-Azure is a [AjaXplorer](http://www.ajaxplorer.info/) plugin that allows browsing of Azure Blob Storage.
 It runs on both Windows and Linux.

+Currently tested on AjaXplorer 3.3.5 but it may work on newer versions

 Dependencies
 ============
  - [Windows Azure SDK for PHP](http://phpazure.codeplex.com/) (bundled)